SYS/2026.Q1Agentic SEO audits delivered in 72 hoursSee how →

 Conclusion

 Remember: SEO is an ongoing process.
 Monitor your rankings, keep up with Next.js updates, and continuously optimize based on real-world performance data.
-The combination of Next.js 15's features and proper SEO implementation will set your website up for long-term success.
+The combination of Next.js App Router features and disciplined SEO implementation will set your website up for long-term success.